- About Us

 The University of Arizona/NASA Space Grant Program is pleased to announce an exceptional opportunity for highly qualified incoming and continuing graduate students to launch careers in space-related disciplines:

 The University of Arizona/NASA Space Grant Program offers a select number of outstanding graduate students who are interested in promoting the understanding of space-related research to the public the opportunity to pursue two years of graduate study with full financial support.
-Space Grant Fellowships are offered to those pursuing degrees in Planetary Sciences, Astronomy, Physics, Earth Sciences* and Global Change-related fields (Atmospheric Sciences, Geosciences, Hydrology and Water Resources, Geography, Ecology and others) Evolutionary Biology, Mathematics, Remote Sensing and Spatial Analysis*, and in space-related fields in any college or fields that use space-related science and tools (e.g. Public Policy, the Social Sciences, Science Education, etc.).
+Space Grant Fellowships are offered to those pursuing degrees in Planetary Sciences, Astronomy, Physics, Earth Sciences* and Global Change-related fields (Atmospheric Sciences, Geosciences, Hydrology and Water Resources, Geography, Ecology and others) Evolutionary Biology, Mathematics, Remote Sensing and Spatial Analysis*, and in space-related fields in any college or fields that use space-related science and tools (e.g. Public Policy, the Social Sciences, Science Education, etc.), as long as the applicant is working toward a STEM degree.

 Description of the Award: